CATEM1NAL/APyday-2/FAQ.md

 it should work fine!
 Custom weapons will probably be available from the start, and custom heists just won't appear at all.

+The world has built in support for BigLobby, but in my testing it seemed a little unstable.
+I left it in as an option in the YAML since it *is* pretty neat, even if a little broken.
+I don't recommend it as a serious option though.

+### Which custom HUDs are compatible?
 Due to this mod adding a persistent point of no return timer, using unused upgrades, and modifying how parts of the game work, some custom HUDs might be a bit fucky.
 From my testing there won't be any major issues but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may